derived smooth geometry

 symmetric monoidal (∞,1)-category of spectra

-Just as algebraic geometry is the study of spaces locally modelled on commutative rings, derived algebraic geometry is the study of spaces locally modelled on “derived commutative rings”, which means either simplicial commutative rings (or equivalently when working over a base field of characteristic zero, commutative dg-rings), or E-∞ rings.
-The former approach has been developed by Bertrand Toen and Gabriele Vezzosi, and the latter by Jacob Lurie.
-Both are known to be equivalent, up to some minor differences.
+Just as algebraic geometry is the study of spaces locally modelled on commutative rings, derived algebraic geometry is the study of spaces locally modelled on “derived commutative rings”, which means either simplicial commutative rings, or equivalently when working over a base field of characteristic zero, nonpositively? graded? commutative dg-rings.
+The fundamentals of the subject have been developed by Bertrand Toen and Gabriele Vezzosi, and by Jacob Lurie.

-In Grothendieck’s functor of points approach to the theory of schemes, a scheme over a field is viewed as a kind of functor from the category of commutative -algebras to the category of sets.
+In Grothendieck’s functor of points approach to the theory of schemes, a scheme over a field is viewed as a functor from the category of commutative -algebras to the category of sets, satisfying a descent condition.
 Motivated by moduli problems, people have enlarged the target category to the category of groupoids, arriving at the notion of a stack.
 Carlos Simpson extended this further by replacing by the category of simplicial sets, arriving at the notion of higher stacks.
-Derived algebraic geometry may be viewed as the next step in this natural progression, replacing the source category by , the category of simplicial commutative k-algebras, or by the category of E-∞ rings.
-Hence a derived stack over is a kind of functor
+Derived algebraic geometry may be viewed as a further step in this progression, replacing the source category by , the category of simplicial commutative k-algebras.
+This is motivated by classical concerns involving intersection theory and deformation theory, see below.

 There are several motivations for the study of derived algebraic geometry.